 The Carol Awards are ACFW’s recognition for the best Christian fiction published by traditional publishing houses in the previous calendar year.

-2. The book must be written from a Christian worldview (specifically, the book should not contain profanity, graphic sex, gratuitous violence or other objectionable material, and must otherwise conform to generally accepted standards of the CBA) in any Christian fiction genre through a publisher on ACFW’s Recognized Publishers list* or be Qualified Independently Published.
+2. The title shall be written from a Christian worldview (specifically, the book should not contain profanity, graphic sex, gratuitous violence or other objectionable material, and must otherwise conform to generally accepted standards of the CBA) in any Christian fiction genre through a publisher on ACFW’s Recognized Publishers list* or be Qualified Independently Published.

-4. Co-authored entries are allowed to enter.
-If one of the authors is a current ACFW member, then the entry can be submitted for the member entry fee.
+3. Co-authored entries are allowed.
+If one of the authors is a current ACFW member, then the title can be submitted for the member entry fee.

-5. Entry must have an original copyright date (printed on copyright page) between January 2014 and December 2014.
-In the rare event a book was released in 2014 but has a copyright date of 2013, please provide a) a letter from the publisher and b) a pdf of the publisher’s catalog reflecting the title and release date to the Carol Award Coordinator, firstname.lastname@example.org at least two weeks prior to the deadline to be considered for entry.
+4. The title must have an original copyright date (printed on copyright page) between January 2014 and December 2014.
+In the rare event a book was released in 2014 but has a copyright date of 2013, please provide a) a letter from the publisher and b) a .pdf of the publisher’s catalog reflecting the title and release date to the Carol Award Coordinator, firstname.lastname@example.org at least two weeks prior to the deadline to be considered for entry.

-2. All entrants will need the following in order to complete the online entry form:
+4. All authors will need the following in order to complete the online entry form:

 • high resolution photo of book cover – must be no less than 300 dpi and at least 4” x 6” in size